cmilando/WRI_network/README.md

   and the units of the MSE for both z1 and z2.
 Not sure exactly how to solve this but the best idea would probably be to (a) z-score the predictor matrix and then (b) test a range of z1 and z2 and see what answers are robust to that.

+  Also, you want to export the final Score and Z1 and Z2 separately, so you can plot And do manual calibration based on how much you care about each thing

 ## Notes